ps-tuebingen-courses/pl1-lecture-notes/src/06-first-order-functions/first-order-functions.md

 to or be returned from other functions.
 First-order functions are simply called by name.
 To introduce first-order functions, we need two new things: The possibility to define functions, and the possibility to call functions.
 A call to a function is an expression, whereas functions are defined separately.
 Functions can have an arbitrary number of arguments.
-The following definitions are the language we have analyzed so far
+The following definitions are the language we have analyzed so far together with the new language constructs for first-order functions:

 ```scala mdoc
 object Syntax {